potatolas/cz4010-spn-cipher/README.md

 ## SPN Implementation

-For our project, we implemented 4 layers to the SPN, with identical subtition boxes and permutation boxes being used across the layers.
+For our project, we implemented 4 layers to the SPN, with identical substitution boxes and permutation boxes being used across the layers.
 As the SPN takes in 16-bit plaintext input, 4 substitution boxes are used in each layer.
 Each layer uses identical round keys.

 ## Substitution Permutation Network